 Even if you plan to file online, it is advisable to write out a rough draft on paper forms so that you don’t forget to include important information when working online or when you are in a Social Security office filing in person.
 The base application for Social Security Disability (SSDI) is the SSA-16-BK, while the base application form for Supplemental Security Income (SSI) disability is the SSA-8000-BK.
 Base application forms for disabled widows and adult children are the SSA-10 and SSA-4-BK, respectively.
 These last two forms can be found in the SSA Retirement/Dependent/Survivor Forms section of this website.
 Whether...Read more

 The base forms used to file appeals are the SSA-561-U2 Request for Reconsideration (usually the first appeal), the HA-501-U5 Request for Hearing (usually second appeal, when your claim has been denied twice) and the HA 520-U5 for an Appeals Council review of a hearing denial.
-If you have been receiving benefits and your claim has been closed because it has been determined you are not longer disabled as defined by Social Security law, the base appeal form to use is the SSA-1372-BK.
-Submit an SSA-827 with all appeals to re-authorize SSA to gather information to process your appeal.
-Use additional...Read more
+If you have been receiving benefits and your claim has been closed because it has been determined you are no longer disabled as defined by Social Security law, the appeal form for first appeal is the SSA-789-U4.
+(The appeal will be a hearing within the Disability Determination Services (DDS) instead of only a DDS file...Read more

-All work after an approved disability date (or a claimed one in a new claim) has to be reported even if it is a small amount of work.
+All work after an approved disability date (or a claimed one in a new pending claim) has to be reported even if it is a small amount of work.
 Forms SSA 820-BK and SSA-821-BK make the reporting easy and clear.
-If you have been receiving special considerations due to your physical or mental condition that other workers do not receive or if you are paid usual wages for lower production, having your employer complete an SSA-3033 could be helpful to your claim being approved or remaining open while you work.
-Please click on the link below to open your desired form...Read more
+If you have been receiving special considerations due to your physical or mental condition that other workers do not receive or if you are paid usual wages for lower production, having your employer complete an SSA-3033 could be helpful to your claim being approved or to its remaining open while you work.
+Please click on the link below to open...Read more

-The base application to be a representative payee for another person or to request direct payment to oneself is the SSA-11-BK.
+Representative Payee Forms: The base application to be a representative payee for another person or to request direct payment to oneself is the SSA-11-BK.
 When applying for direct payment, an SSA-787 completed by your physician can be helpful.
 When applying to be payee for a child who is not in your physical custody, an SSA-789-U4 would help support your application.
-If you disagree with the fact of an overpayment, file your request for reconsideration on form SSA-561, which can be found in Appeals Forms.
-If you agree the overpayment occurred but feel you were not at fault in causing the overpayment and cannot...Read more
+Overpayment and Other Forms: If you disagree with the fact of an overpayment, file your request for reconsideration on form SSA-561, which can be found in Appeals Forms.
+If you agree the overpayment occurred but feel you were not at...Read more